wri/environmental-conflict-tracker/README.md

 *  Date: Either listed in the article or `date_publish` from the text

 The named entity recognition process will likely involve metadata extracted from GDELT in the `data/metadata/variables/$MONTH.csv` folder -- containing information about the types of conflict, the actors, the locations, and the dates.
 However, this extracted information is meant to be noisy and will likely be paired with a manually curated NER pipeline.

+The highest priority entity is the `type` of conflict. `Location` and `Date` should be provided by the GDELT metadata `data/metadata/variables`. `Action` may be provided by the GDELT metadata through the [CAMEO codebook](http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf) but should be verified. `Number` and `Actor` are going to be difficult to identify and will likely need an implementation of coreference resolution.

 ### Document classification